Sedgwick-LKC/data-management_vegetation/README.md

-# data-management_vegetation
+# LKC Data Management - Vegetation

-Manage data collected by the LKC on plant species and community metrics
+Manage data collected by the La Kretz Center on plant species and community metrics.
+Currently includes the following datasets:

+-